RodolfoFerro/psychopathology-fer-assistant/README.md

 <img src="assets/10_128_acc.png" width="40%">
 </center>

-About the results, **the model has achieved with only 10 epochs an accuracy value of 0.4428 on the validation dataset**, with a result that could be part of the top 40 values in the [challenge leaderboard](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/leaderboard).
+About the results, **the model has achieved an accuracy value of 0.4428 on the validation dataset with only 10 training epochs**, with a result that could be part of the top 40 scores in the [challenge leaderboard](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/leaderboard).
 We can get a general idea of the model performance in the confussion matrix:

 <center>
 <img src="assets/10_128_cm.png" width="40%">